 e = E/Q

-Where, e = emf or electromotive force (V), E = Energy (Joules), and Q denotes charge (coulombs).
+Where, e = emf or electromotive force (V), W = Energy (Joules), and Q denotes charge (Coulombs).
 Both emf (electromotive force) and pd (potential difference) are measured in V (Volts)

 Difference between EMF and Potential Difference?

 The amount of energy (any form) changed into energy (electrical) per coulomb of charge is termed as EMF whereas the potential difference is the amount of energy (electrical) that is changed into other forms of energy per coulomb of charge.
 Cell, solar cell, battery, generator, thermocouple, dynamo, etc are examples of sources of emf.

 Example: Find the terminal potential difference of a cell when it is connected to a 9-ohm load with cell emf = 2 Volts and resistance (internal) 1 ohm?